sirpringleman/FLOminton-System/README.md

 - Sound Check
 - Logic fix
 - Small bug / UI fixes
-    - round # not increasing each time round ends
+    - round # not increasing each time round ends - DONE
     - when admin mode is not enabled, 'Admin Controls' should be hidden from view on the Player List page
     - hide player skill level when admin mode is not enabled
     - better name for 'Start Night' and/or 'Resume' considering how they function now
+    - when timer reaches 00:00 let the time blink red / white
 - Testing